KubaP/vscode-pink-candy/README.md

 ⚠ VS Code v1.66 (April 2022) changed a default setting which affects the colours in the terminal.
 The *Minimum Contrast Ratio* (`terminal.integrated.minimumContrastRatio`) modifies the colours in the terminal to increase the contrast ratios and improve readability of certain colours.
 By default, this is set to a value of `4.5` which has a slight effect on the colours of this theme.
 If you wish to disable this feature, you can set the setting to a value of `1` instead.

 ## Language Specific Styles
 This theme, unlike many others, takes full advantage of semantic scopes that each language extension provides.
 This allows the theme to suit its appearance to the specific language and highlight/underline/embolden syntax that otherwise would not stand out in other themes.
+Here are some of the things which stand out in this theme:

 ### Rust
 See highlighting examples [here](./Highlighting_Examples.md#rust).